kailashmaurya/Machine-Learning/Multivariate Linear Regression/README.md

 When we use the trained model to predict values we get the following results:<br><br>
 &nbsp;Predicted price of a 1650 sq-ft, 3 br house (using gradient descent): $288828.6829<br><br>

-This is how univariate linear regression learns from the training data using gradient descent algorithm.
+This is how multivariate linear regression learns from the training data using gradient descent algorithm and normal equations.